eliemoutran/HackTM-CTF-2020-Writeup/The dragon sleeps at night/README.md

 Deposited sword level 5
 -------------------------------
 ```
-Now what intrigued me was the note : `Please note: Swords degrade by 1 level for each day they are left in storage.`, so I immediately thought of the `Go home` feature which is made for resting(technically you can input the number of days of sleep that you want).
+Now what intrigued me was the note : `Please note: Swords degrade by 1 level for each day they are left in storage.`, so I immediately thought of the `Go home` functionality which was made for resting(technically you can input the number of days of sleep you want).
 Went there and got the idea of testing negative values and it worked perfectly!
-I have a level 6 sword now :
+I have a level 6 sword now in my storage :
 ```
 -------------------------------
 1: Go to store